-There’s no better way to social distance than by getting outside.
 Whether you’re a first-time hiker visiting the region or someone who frequents the trails, we all have one thing in common: a desire to enjoy the great outdoors.
 Leave No Trace is an organization with a mission to protect the outdoors by teaching and inspiring people to enjoy it responsibly.
 It’s the best way to minimize our impact on the outdoors.

 To ensure our trails and open spaces stay beautiful for all to enjoy for years to come, we encourage everyone to learn and practice Leave No Trace principles.
 Looking to do your part?
 Follow these seven tips before hitting the trails!

-Planning before a trip seems like a no brainer, but it often goes overlooked when it comes to the outdoors.
+Planning before a trip seems like a no-brainer, but it often goes overlooked when it comes to the outdoors.
 Lack of planning can lead to damage of natural resources and unsafe conditions.
 Before heading out, make sure to research the trails, know what weather and conditions could arise, pack for all possibilities and bring plenty of snacks and water.

 When traveling in the outdoors, it’s important to avoid damage to land and waterways.
 Use proper trails and never cut the switchbacks.
 When going off trail in the backcountry to search for bathroom privacy or a camping site, be mindful of the vegetation and surface durability.
 Rock, sand, gravel and even ice and snow are examples of highly durable surfaces that can withstand a lot of traffic.

-4. Leave What You Find
+3. Leave It As You Find It

 Building a campfire can be fun, but it can also be super risky.
 Certain areas have been impacted by the overuse of fires, and fires are often banned if a region is currently under a fire danger warning.
 Stoves are a great alternative to fires.
 If campfires are allowed, choose areas where you can eliminate all evidence of the fire afterward.
 Use existing fire rings rather than building new ones, construct a mound fire or use a fire pan.

-6. Respect Wildlife
+6. Keep Wildlife Wild

 While it’s great to capture photos of animals in their natural habitat, it’s important to avoid getting too close and observe them quietly.
 Movements and loud noises can be very disturbing to animals.
 Never touch or feed wildlife, as these actions can put you at risk of catching diseases and the animal at risk of abandonment and malnourishment.
 And if you’re ever unsure if you are too close, follow the rule of thumb: If you can cover the entire animal with your thumb, you’re at a safe distance.